High-Touch Patient Experience

 • How do we support patients outside the operatory?

-• How do we protect ROI on patient experience and technology
+• How do we protect ROI on patient experience investments?

 Quietly reduces: